Transformers: Devastation: Plot

 In New York City, a swarm of Insecticons and giant metal claws emerge from below, wreaking havoc.
-The Autobots: Optimus Prime, Bumblebee, Sideswipe, Wheeljack, and Grimlock arrive to investigate, battling Megatron and the Constructicons, who form Devastator.
+The Autobots arrive to investigate, battling Megatron and the Constructicons, who form Devastator.
 Megatron escapes into a hatch leading underground and reveals the attacks are the automatic defenses of the Proudstar, an Autobot ship which crashed on Earth millions of years ago that Megatron now controls, and announces his plans to use the Insecticons to cyberform the Earth, turning it into metal and creating a new Cybertron.

 Optimus Prime explains that the Proudstar, captained by Nova Prime, was a ship meant to convert uninhabited planets into ones suitable to support Cybertronian life, and that its Ferrotaxis supercomputer contains a record of Cybertron's history and culture which had been lost during the Great War.
 Entering the ship, the Autobots fight off Soundwave and attempt to access the plasma core powering the Proudstar and the Insecticons, but the security system ejects the core from the ship.
 Emerging, the Autobots learn the core's location from Thundercracker and follow the trail.
 While they are distracted by fighting Blitzwing, Starscream arrives to take the core back to the Decepticons, but loses control of it due to a storm and crash-lands.
 The Autobots race Motormaster to the core, but find it damaged and at risk of an extinction-level explosion.
 Before they can shut it down, the rest of the Stunticons arrive and form Menasor.
-The combiner throws the core to Megatron, who takes it to Cybertron to be properly repaired.
+The combiner throws the core to Megatron, who takes it to Cybertron to be repaired.